Hugo-Chia/tp/docs/UserGuide.md

 * `exit` will close the HubHealth application

 <box type="tip" seamless class="tip-custom">
-You may close HubHealth as you normally would any other application (i.e. by clicking 'x' on the top left/right corner).
+You may close HubHealth as you would normally close any other application (i.e. by clicking 'x' on the top left/right corner).
 This command only exists in case closing HubHealth normally does not work.
 </box>

 <br>